AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 This is it.
 This is a MCTS implementation in Haskell from scratch.
 If you want to play against the AI you can clone my repository.
 There you have instructions to run the code.
-Also, if you want this for your own game recall that you must only implement it as a member of the `AdversarialGame` type class and you are good to go.
+Also, if you want this for your own game, recall that you must only implement it as a member of the `AdversarialGame` type class and you are good to go.